pivotal/docs-tap/getting-started/spring-apps/spring-native-images.hbs.md

 [Spring Boot Documentation](https://docs.spring.io/spring-boot/docs/3.1.2/reference/htmlsingle/#native-image.testing.with-native-build-tools).

-If your application can run as native images in general, Tanzu Application Platform allows you to run your applications as native executables on the platform as well and will try to make it as easy as possible over time. <!-- make what as easy as possible? -->
+If your application can run as native images in general, Tanzu Application Platform allows you to run your applications as native executable files on the platform as well and will try to make it as easy as possible over time. <!-- make what as easy as possible? -->
 But the platform is not a migration tool that enables your Spring Boot application itself to be ready for the GraalVM native image technology.